bitsbyjerome/permit_cost/README.md

-# Permit Cost Estimator
+# Temporary Trip & Fuel Permit Cost Estimator
-#### This script helps determine the price of a Trip & Fuel and Oversize  permits across Canada
+This cost estimator is still in its infancy.
+The formula for various provinces is being added from time to time, to help determine permit prices accurately.
+Currently, oversize cost is not currently supported.

+All contributions are welcome.
+Thank you.